Orange County Construction Accident Lawyers

 Construction workers must deal with live wires to install a building’s electrical system.
 Electrical safety regulations prevent electrocution, shocks, and burns.
 Electrical hazards, such as exposed wires, pose a great danger to workers.
 Cal/OSHA requires employers to ensure all electrical installations and equipment are safe and comply with the California Electrical Code.
 Proper grounding, the use of GFCIs, and training for workers who handle electrical equipment are also essential requirements.

 Call us at (888) 488-1391 if you get injured at a construction site due to electrocution or a fire-related accident.
-Our Orange County construction accident lawyers will evaluate your case and ensure you receive compensation that reflects the full extent of your losses.
+Our Orange County construction accident lawyers can evaluate your case and help assess whether there was negligence on the part of the employer or the construction company.

 In the early phases of construction, workers must build trenches to set up the building’s foundation.
 This can be a dangerous stage in the project, as the trench may cave in, causing fatal injuries.
 Cal/OSHA has specific regulations for trenching and excavation to prevent cave-ins and other accidents.
 These regulations include requirements for protective measures like shoring, sloping, and benching, as well as regular inspections of the area for signs of weathering.